iammohith/PD-Controller-For-1D-Quadrotor/README.md

 - [References](#references)

 ## Introduction
-The goal of this project is to get familiar with working with a quadrotor simulator and implementing a Proportional-Derivative (PD) controller.
-The PD controller is designed to manage the vertical motion of the quadrotor by adjusting thrust to achieve stability and respond to specific height requirements.
+The goal of this project is to get familiar with working with a quadrotor dynamics and implementing a Proportional-Derivative (PD) controller.
+The PD controller is designed to manage the vertical motion of the quadrotor by adjusting thrust to achieve stability and respond to specific height requirement.

 ### Technical Details